wp-plugins/zedity/readme.txt

 **Four key reasons why Zedity is already very popular in the WordPress community:**

-* **Super Easy For Anyone**: simply stated, just forget about dealing with HTML, CSS and JavaScript coding!
+* **Easy For Anyone**: simply stated, just forget about dealing with HTML, CSS and JavaScript coding!
 With Zedity you can create your content entirely visually, as naturally as if you're sketching it on a piece of paper: Zedity generates the code **automatically for you**, under the hood, totally hassle-free!

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired design.
 For example, what if you'd like to place some text overlapping or around some images, maybe slightly rotated too?
 Well, that is just impossible with the standard WordPress visual editor.
 Zedity enables you to do anything you like!